Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Results

 Pseudopotentials improve NNQMC accuracy by enabling a more stable optimization process and better overall convergence, achieved through the removal of troublesome core electrons.
 Specifically, PH calculations yield results consistent with ECP, significantly outperforming AE in problems involving heavier elements.
-As case studies, we consider a number of sulfur related molecules and evaluate various energy metrics, including spin gap (adopting $\hat{S}_+$ penalty method~\cite{li2024spin}), ionization energy (IE), electron affinity (EA), dissociation energy and atomization energy, illustrated in \cref{fig:acc}.
+It is worth noting that because AE, ECP and PH employ different Hamiltonians, their absolute energies cannot be directly compared.
+Instead, the accuracy discussed here refers to the agreement of relative energies, such as atomization energies, with experimental results or other benchmarks.